 East Pit is the largest of the quarries and was worked up until the early 1980s.
 Standing within the pit, you are surrounded by steep cliffs of chalk that glow in the late afternoon sun.
 Reprofiling the base of the pit in 2009 broke up much of the solid chalk surface, which enabled wildflowers and grasses to spread and colonise the exposed chalk.
-Take a look at our photography record below shows how the pit has changed over the years.
 Wildflowers such as milkwort, harebell and kidney vetch are thriving.
 The rare moon carrot only grows here and at two other locations in the country (Beachy Head, East Sussex and Knocking Hoe, Bedfordshire).
-Annual monitoring in East Pit shows that the number of moon carrot plants is increasing.
+Annual monitoring in East Pit shows that the number of moon carrot plants here is increasing.

 The scrub habitat in these pits provides nesting and feeding sites for more than 60 species of bird.